altmp/altv-docs/articles/configs/server.md

 syncSend = 8 # Processing of sending sync data, should be always the highest amount syncReceive = 2 # Processing of receiving sync data, should be around 1/4 of syncSend

+[antiCheat]
+# Enables server-side weapon checks
+# For example, if a weapon is given via giveWeaponToPed native it won't be synced
+weaponSwitch = true

+# Enables collision checks so natives like setEntityNoCollisionEntity will not work
+collision = true

 # Settings related to js-module
 [js-module]
 # "https://nodejs.org/api/cli.html#--enable-source-maps"